THE FIRST LARGE-SCALE, MULTI-FAMILY MODULAR IN DETROIT

 This project leveraged innovations in modular construction to be the first large-scale, multi-family modular residential building in Detroit.
 LRG pursued modular design and construction to provide a unique value proposition for the development.
 The project also reframes ideas about modular by making the design seamless and elegant from the exterior to the interior.

-The units are manufactured in a controlled environment and delivered to the site with interiors fully complete.
+The units were manufactured in a controlled environment and delivered to the site with interiors fully complete.

 For the corner units, designers used a customized configuration that featured an enlarged two-bedroom unit.
 The units were field-built to take advantage of the unique shape the corner and add specially-designed features, such as large windows.
 For the majority of the development, designers used a strategic approach to the one and studio apartments to obtain the most efficient layout.